 How does a workplace defined contribution pension work?

-If you have a workplace defined contribution pension, you will usually pay a set percentage of your wages into your pension over the course of your working life.
+If you have a workplace defined contribution pension, you may pay a set percentage of your wages into your pension over the course of your working life.
 The exact percentage you choose to pay is up to you, but if you have been auto-enrolled into your workplace pension scheme (see below for more on auto-enrolment), it is likely you are paying 5% of your salary into your pension each month, and your employer will contribute 3%, bringing total contributions to 8%.
-Your employer usually deducts your contributions from your salary before it is taxed.
+Alternatively, your employer may contribute the entirety of the contribution.
+Your employer usually deducts contributions from your ‘qualifying earnings’ of between £6,240 and £50,270.

 You are usually able to pay in more than this if you want, and some companies will provide additional benefits to their employees through contribution matching, which means whatever you contribute they will match, or raise their contributions in line with it.

 Many of us will be used to seeing our pension contributions coming out of our salary each month and not think too much of it, but regardless of whether you are 20 years from retirement or two, it’s worth considering if you should be paying more into your pension.
 Our article How much should I save for retirement? provides some suggestions to help you make the best decisions for you.